kevinrodbe/library/Level 00/level-00-book.md

 ### Memory Management

-Don't worry about it.

-At least for now.
+Don't worry about it - at least for now.
 You might see some `retain` and `release` statements in older code.
 That is how the program knows whether to keep objects around or free their memory.
 Nowadays the compiler adds these statements for use thanks to a technology called Automatic Reference Counting (or ARC).
 If you really need to know how this works [read this.](https://developer.apple.com/library/mac/#documentation/General/Conceptual/DevPedia-CocoaCore/MemoryManagement.html)

 ### BOOLs and bools and booleans